curiousHG/KernelPCAonORLDataSet/README.md

 2. Check if python is installed using "python -V"
 3. Run the command "pip install -r requirements.txt"
 4. Then go to experiments folder and run the command "python experiment1.py"
-5. Repeat step 4 for each experiment by changing experiment name all the results will be obtained.
+5. Repeat step 4 for each experiment by changing experiment name(experiment2,3 and finalExperiment.py) and all the results will be obtained.